 A diagnostic evaluation for a bird with feather destructive behavior may include a CBC, biochemical profile, viral testing, skin biopsy, radiographs, and/or endoscopic examination.
 Behavioral feather picking should be determined only after a complete evaluation that excludes as many medical causes as possible.

-All feather destructive behavioral issues require a multimodal treatment approach that involves proper nutrition, enrichment, providing foraging opportunities and, in some cases, psychotropic medications (see Table: Psychotropic Medications Used for Feather Plucking in Pet Birds).
+All feather destructive behavioral issues require a multimodal treatment approach that involves providing proper nutrition, enrichment, foraging opportunities and, in some cases, psychotropic medications Psychotropic Agents Anxiolytics, antipsychotics, antidepressants, and mood stabilizers used to treat human behavioral disorders are being used more commonly in veterinary medicine as adjuncts to behavioral modification... read more .
 Neither of these categories of drugs tends to produce longterm positive results, and adverse effects may be seen.
 As is true of most medications administered to pet birds, these drugs are not approved by the FDA.

 Psychotropic drugs should not be used alone but only in conjunction with dietary modifications, enrichment, and foraging opportunities.
-In addition, changes may need to be made in the owner/bird interactions.
+In addition, changes may need to be made in the interactions between the owner and the bird.
 Dietary modifications include both conversion to a healthier formulated diet and providing foraging opportunities for the bird.
 Owners can place food in multiple food dishes throughout the cage or hide food inside foraging toys to stimulate normal foraging behavior.
 Enrichment can be provided in the form of natural branches, toys, wood to chew on, multiple play gyms throughout the house, natural sunlight, and ideally a flight cage to encourage activity.
 Exercise should be encouraged, either through flight or walking and climbing activities.
 Rope and boing perches stimulate activity and balance.
 Teaching birds tricks such as waving, dancing, and recall can provide intellectual stimulation and positive interaction between the owner and bird.

-In addition to traditional medical therapies, acupuncture has been reported to be helpful in some cases.
-Dietary supplementation with omega fatty acids has been reported to be helpful.
-Whether this is due to the antiprostaglandin effect or a true fatty acid deficiency is not certain.
+In addition to traditional medical therapies, acupuncture Acupuncture Acupuncture refers to a method of inserting thin, sterile, solid needles into specific sites on the body.
+Its myriad applications span analgesia to treatment of organ dysfunction, neurologic... read more has been reported to be helpful in some cases.
+Dietary supplementation with omega fatty acids has been reported to be helpful (flax seed oil 0.1– 0.2 mL/kg/day, PO, or an essential fatty acid supplement 0.22–0.44 mL/kg/day, PO).

 An ideal medical treatment is not likely to be found for feather plucking in captive birds.
 Environmental manipulation, ensuring quality nutrition, and psychologic adaptations suited to the species and temperament of the bird offer the best hope to reduce this syndrome.
 Consultation with a board-certified behaviorist familiar with psittacines may be indicated.

-A respiratory condition similar to chronic obstructive pulmonary disease (COPD) has been reported in macaws (primarily Blue and Gold macaws).
+Hypersensitivity pneumonitis, a respiratory condition similar to chronic obstructive pulmonary disease (COPD), has been reported in macaws (primarily blue-and-gold macaws).
 These birds often have a history of being housed with birds that produce large amounts of powder down, such as cockatiels and cockatoos in poorly ventilated environments.
 The birds may also have secondary bacterial or fungal infections.

 Clinical signs include increased respirations, exercise intolerance, dyspnea, respiratory distress, and cyanosis of the facial skin.

-Treatment is supportive care and removal of the bird from the offending environment.
+Treatment of hypersensitivity pneumonitis is supportive care and removal of the bird from the offending environment.
 Improved ventilation and separation from birds that produce powder down is critical.
 NSAIDs such as meloxicam (0.5–1 mg/kg, PO, once to twice daily) may help reduce inflammation.
-Albuterol (0.05 mg/kg, PO, bid) has been used anecdotally.
+Albuterol (0.05 mg/kg, PO, 2 times a day) has been used anecdotally.
 Birds should be housed to reduce stress and minimize exertion.
 Often, birds with confirmed pulmonary hypersensitivity will not have a normal life expectancy.